 As I mentioned earlier, there were a few articles stating that French women don’t contour.
 It’s actually true.
 I was scanning faces for the slightest degree of unnaturally chiseled cheekbones, and sleek noses.
 The only ones I found were on tourists, and my face, because hell no, I was not giving up contour on this trip.

 My impression was that French women were leaving their skin alone.
 Minimal, if any foundation, no contour, and accurately lined lips.
 Their features were, well, what they were, and they seem to embrace that.
 As much as I keep noting that I love to contour, I loved appreciating particularity noble noses, unbalanced lips, and smatterings of freckles and spots.

-If anything the locals were more focused on fresh and bold lip colors, defined brows, and mascara.
-A sort of, “I’m not trying (but yes I’m trying)” kind of look.
-Nights out I noted more red lips, and an occasional smokey eye—never together—but nothing else.
-French beauty standards/trends seem to prefer a one feature emphasis, rather than everything at once.
+If anything, the locals were more focused on fresh and bold lip colors, defined brows, and mascara.
+A sort of, “I’m not trying (but yes I’m trying)” look.
+On nights out, I noted more red lips and an occasional smokey eye—never together—but nothing else.
+French beauty standards/trends seem to prefer a one-feature emphasis, rather than everything at once.

 I’m not sure how they do it, but most of the French folks I saw gracefully walk the fine line between “I just rolled out of bed after a night out”, and “My hair is that of a goddess.”
 I struggled to find people who appeared to have used a straightening wand or curling iron.
 More sleepy waves, tight bouncy curls, and slightly misshapen ‘straight’ locks left free than anything else.

 I also failed to notice roots.
 People here don’t seem to be clamoring for bleach blonde, or shades they weren’t born with.
 So unless I’m mistaken because everyone has an incredible hair stylist and bags of money, embracing natural colors and textures is the go-to.
 And I’ve got to say, it’s extremely refreshing.